Feestig/ONORobot/docs/NMCT 3/arno.md

 # Facebook live
 ## Reacting to comments and reading comments
 In the handleLayout() function it checks if there was a new comment and then simply sends an request to the server to play the sound.
-It also needs to check if the option is checked.
-After that it goes to the playEmotion() function witch handles the emotions().
+It also needs to check if the option is enabled.
+After that it goes to the playEmotion() function which handles the emotions().

 ```
 if(self.comments().length > 0 && self.comments()[0]['id'] != arr_comments[arr_comments.length - 1]['id']){